MRKaZ/KPreference/README.md

 ## Usage

-KPreference Library uses Simple SharedPreference Database to perform actions, Simply you can use the as normally, 😀😉
+KPreference Library uses Simple SharedPreference Database to perform actions, Simply you can use it as normally, 😀😉

 **To Save Data**
 - **Put - Int, String, Boolean, Float, Long, Object, Object List**